Table of Contents

 Does Red Light Therapy Help Sleep?

-Red light therapy uses specific wavelengths of red and NIR light that is thought to help rejuvenate cells and promote overall health.
+Red light therapy uses specific wavelengths of red and NIR light to help rejuvenate cells and promote overall health.
 One of the popular uses of red light therapy is to help people have better sleep quality.

 How Does Red Light Therapy Promote Sleep